A Detailed Guide to HHG PCS Moves: Simplifying Your Household Goods Relocation

 As you prepare, you may wonder how you’ll get your vehicle to your new city.

-In a CONUS move within the continental U.S., you can drive your vehicle and get reimbursed for the cost or work with the transportation office to have it shipped.
+For a CONUS move (within the continental U.S.), you can drive your vehicle and receive reimbursement for the cost, or work with the transportation office to arrange for your vehicle to be shipped.

 In an OCONUS move, which includes moving overseas or to Hawaii and Alaska, each service member is authorized to ship one personal vehicle.
 You will need to get your vehicle to a designated drop-off site and pick it up from the designated site once you arrive.